cbrnr/python-intro-short/01-Basics/01-Basics.md

 51.93333333333333
 ```

-Bear in mind that decimal numbers use a point as decimal separator and not a comma (as is common in German-speaking regions).
+Bear in mind that decimal numbers use a point as the decimal separator and not a comma (as is common in German-speaking regions).

-For more advanced calculations such as square roots, logarithms, or trigonometric functions, we need to `import `[`math`](https://docs.python.org/3/library/math.html) (part of the standard library) to use functions from the `math` module:
+For more advanced calculations such as square roots, logarithms, or trigonometric functions, we need to import (activate) the [`math`](https://docs.python.org/3/library/math.html) module (part of the standard library) to use the various functions it provides:

 ```python
 >>> import math